jupyterlab/jupyterlab/docs/source/user/extensions.rst

 .. note::

-   If you are a JupyterLab extension developer, please note that the extension developer API is not stable and will evolve in JupyterLab beta releases.
-The extension developer API will be stable in JupyterLab 1.0.
+   If you are a JupyterLab extension developer, please note that the extension developer API is not stable and will evolve in the near future.

 In order to install JupyterLab extensions, you need to have `Node.js